blongden73/macrame/pages/about.md

 ---
 layout: page
 title: "A world where "
-subtitle: everyone can make a living from what they love
+subtitle: everyone can make a living from what they love.
-meta_description:
+meta_description: null
 permalink: /about
 section: about
 intro_paragraph: >-